CoherentLabs/GameUIComponents/samples/user_interface/settings/README.md

 </gameface-menu>
 ```

 Note, that they have id attributes.
 We'll use them for the navigation.
-In order to keep this guide simple, We'll implement the simplest navigation.
+In order to keep this guide simple, we'll implement the simplest navigation.
 We'll use the ids of the menu items and the ids of their corresponding panels to match them.
 The naming convention that we'll use is:
 - menu item with id "name" is linked to panel with id "name-panel"
-If the id of a menu item is "interface", it's corresponding panel will have an id equal to "interface-panel".
+If the id of a menu item is "interface", its corresponding panel will have an id equal to "interface-panel".
 And we'll do that for all menu-items:

 ```
 const menuItems = document.querySelectorAll('menu-item');